 It’s that time of year again!
 The leaves are turning, the smell of pumpkin spice fills the air, and our kids are getting ready to dress up as their favorite characters for their annual candy hunt.
 Yes, it’s Halloween!

-This year, more than any other, our children have had to give up their playtime activities, their friends and favorite places.
+Over the last year and a half or so, our children have had to give up their playtime activities, their friends and favorite places.
 So, when it comes to their one day of fun, we don’t want to tell them no, but with so many parents still weary about large crowds, how do we trick-or-treat safely?

-If you’re looking for a fun and safe way to trick-or-treat this year, check out these Kid-friendly and “mummy” approved pandemic safe alternatives!
+If you’re looking for a fun and safe way to trick-or-treat this year, check out these kid-friendly and “mummy” approved pandemic safe alternatives!

 This is the perfect excuse to help your child pick out a trick-or-treat pandemic-safe costume!
 For older children, many halloween costumes already come with a mask.
 You can find creative ways to build their every-day covering into the halloween mask or see how their disguise of choice can be upgraded to include a mask.
 Animals are a great and easy way to add a cute face and still be festive, while someone dressing up as a soccer player could write “Goal!” on their face mask.